How to have better meetings

 Proven tips to make meetings better

-- No meetings without GAP (Goals, Agenda, Preparation): If we’re booking a meeting for the sake of showing up, forget it, don’t book it, don’t show up.
-A meeting should have a clear outcome, so if you’re not sure about the objectives of the meeting, don’t make one.
+- No meetings without GAP (Goals, Agenda, Preparation): If we’re booking a meeting for the sake of having a meeting, forget it, don’t book it, don’t show up.
+A meeting should have a clear outcome, so if you’re not sure about the objectives of the meeting, simply don’t have one.

-- Provide as much context as possible before the meeting: You can do this by sharing the document we’ve mentioned on another blog post.
+- Provide as much context as possible before the meeting: You can do this by sharing the documents and videos we’ve mentioned on another blog post.

 - Never have more than 6, max.
 8 people in a meeting.
-More people are never truly needed/active in a meeting and can benefit more from a written summary.
+More people are never truly needed/active in a meeting.
+They can benefit more from a written summary.

 - Ask all attendees to accept or decline in advance: saves a lot of time lost in re-scheduling and having unprepared/engaged participants.

 - Always have a designated (and trained) facilitator (who moderates, make sure we stay on track and within time) and a secretary (who takes notes and draws action for each item discussed); ideally, these are different from the team lead roles, so authority and engagement is distributed.

 no-meeting days: Companies from Shopify to Facebook have embraced the “No Meeting Day.”
 Setting aside one day per week to focus on heads-down work without being interrupted by meetings can increase productivity and reduce stress.
 At Livit, Thursdays are no-meeting days, we dedicate those days to focusing on work with no interruptions.